frjanibo/Stream/README.md

 Yes, just enable this option in the addon settings.

 #### Can I set it to download directly to my NAS and keep it after playback?
-Yes of course.
 Just set the download directly to your NAS location, and make sure you have enabled "Keep files after playback" option.

 #### Why are you using Google Analytics?
 Can I disable it?
 Short answer: In order to benefit the original XBMCtorrent developer, steeve.
 For disabling, see long answer.